bitdancer/parameterizabletests/README.rst

 way to do this.
 This module is essentially a proposal for how to add this feature to the stdlib.

-This package consists of a single module, parameterizabletests, containing two
-decorators: parameterizable and parameters.
-The former is a class decorator, and makes it possible to parameterize any test in the decorated class.
-The second is a method decorator, and provides a way to specify the parameters to be used with a specific test.

 You can install the package by hand by just copying the module to an appropriate location, or you can install it using pip.